parrt/cs652/projects/smalltalk-compiler.md

 ### DBG instructions

-The DBG instructions informed the VM where in the original Smalltalk source code the following bytecode instruction(s) comes from.
+The DBG instructions inform the VM where in the original Smalltalk source code the subsequent bytecode instruction(s) comes from.
 The debug information is extremely useful when writing Smalltalk code, although it can be useful when debugging the VM itself.
 You need to insert DBG instructions in the following locations:

 1. `visitMain`.
 At the end of the body, before pop, self, return.
 2. `visitSmalltalkMethodBlock`.
 After visiting the children, before the pop, self, ...